africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Downsides of specialization - You are less likely to die of heart surgery when cardiologists are away.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/downsides-of-specialization-you-are-less-likely-to-die-of-heart-surgery-when-cardiologists-are-away/","title":"You are less likely to die of heart surgery when cardiologists are away"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/downsides-of-specialization-you-are-less-likely-to-die-of-heart-surgery-when-cardiologists-are-away/","title":"You are less likely to die of heart surgery when cardiologists are away","noteIcon":""}
 ---